navratilj/sss-cw/README.md

 Show usage: python3 autorun.py -h

-Run and example command(/bin/sh, ls, ls -a -l, python...) without -a, then run ./<bin> <output>
+Run and example command(/bin/sh, ls, ls -a -l, python...) without -a option.
+This should create a ROP chain and output it to rop-output.
+Then run ./<bin> rop.output and your command should execute

 Run with the -a option to run automatically

 Change size of buffer in an example file to show that it works with different buffer size

-Run readelf -S <file> to show writeable memory spaces Use -d to change to and address that contains a null byte, and explain how it works, but how you would change it if you had more time
+Run readelf -S <file> to show writeable memory spaces.
+These can be recognised by the letter W Use -d to change to and address that contains a null byte.

-Show the -badbytes option to find different gadgets (example: d5, 90, 61) RUN WITH ROPGADGET TO SHOW THE NEW GADGETS (show the bug in ROP gadget)

-Show it works with nc:
+Had I had more time, if the address contained a null byte, it would search for a different W address

+The -badbytes option finds gadgets without the specified bytes in their address (example: d5, 90, 61) Their form is of <instruction_needed> ; (many pop instructions) ; ret If I had more time, I would extend the tool to find gadgets of form (many pop instructions) ; <instruction_needed> ; (many pop instructions) ; ret

+Running netcat:

-    untar
+    untar using tar -xzf <file>
     ./configure
     make
     cp src/netcat /tmp/nc